trane-project/trane-project.github.io/src/introduction.md

 ![John Coltrane](assets/coltrane.jpg)

-Trane is an automated practice system for the acquisition of arbitrary complex and highly hierarchical skills.
+Trane is an automated practice system for the acquisition of arbitrary, complex, and highly hierarchical skills.
 That's quite a mouthful, so let's break it down.

 - **Practice system**: Deliberate practice is at the heart of the acquisition of new skills.
 Trane